Learn all about your poll's general settings here.

-If you want to exclude a path from rendering a poll then you will want to enable exclusion rules.
-Click this and then enter the paths which would be excluded from showing the poll.
+If you want to exclude a path from rendering a survey then you will want to enable exclusion rules.
+Click this and then enter the paths which would be excluded from showing the survey.

 If you enable this setting a visitor on your website will be able to resubmit the Zigpoll every time he or she visits the page.
 This is useful if you want to use Zigpoll as a Form.

 For example, if you wanted to have a Contact Us form (like we do here) you would want to allow your visitor to submit that form whenever they want regardless of whether or not they filled it out in the past.

 If you enable this setting the survey will be treated as unique depending on the URL it was accessed from.
 For instance if you have a checkout survey, you will want it to be unique depending on the URL it was accessed from (because order 123 is different than order 321).

 If you enable this you will receive an email notification whenever this survey is completed.

 By default the Account Notification Recipients (found in the Account -> General tab) will be notified.
 If you would like to override this, flip the switch and enter the email addresses that should be notified when this specific survey has been completed.